basecamp/policies/privacy/index.md

 ### Anti-bot assessments

 We use [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) across our applications to mitigate brute force logins and as a means of spam protection.
 We have a legitimate interest in protecting our apps and the broader Internet community from credential stuffing attacks and spam.
-When you log into your 37signals accounts and when you fill in certain forms in HEY, the CAPTCHA service evaluates various information (e.g., IP address, how long the visitor has been on the app, mouse movements) to try to detect if the activity is from an automated program instead of a human.
-The CAPTCHA service then provides 37signals with the spam score results; we do not have access to the evaluated information.
+When you log into your Nerds With Keyboards accounts and when you fill in certain forms in Nerds With Keyboards, the CAPTCHA service evaluates various information (e.g., IP address, how long the visitor has been on the app, mouse movements) to try to detect if the activity is from an automated program instead of a human.
+The CAPTCHA service then provides Nerds With Keyboards with the spam score results; we do not have access to the evaluated information.

 ### Advertising and Cookies

-37signals runs contextual ads on various third-party platforms such as Google, Reddit, and LinkedIn.
-Users who click on one of our ads will be sent to the Basecamp marketing site.
+Nerds With Keyboards runs contextual ads on various third-party platforms such as Google, Reddit, and LinkedIn.
+Users who click on one of our ads will be sent to the Nerds With Keyboards marketing site.
 Where permissible under law, we may load an ad-company script on their browsers that sets a third-party cookie and sends information to the ad network to enable evaluation of the effectiveness of our ads, e.g., which ad they clicked and which keyword triggered the ad, and whether they performed certain actions such as clicking a button or submitting a form.

 We also use persistent first-party cookies and some third-party cookies to store certain preferences, make it easier for you to use our applications, and perform A/B testing as well as support some analytics.